 Defensively, Nebraska was a little bit better, ranking #19 in points allowed.
 The key was the play of the defensive ends, where John Dutton was an All-American and future All-Pro player in the NFL.
 Steve Manstedt on the other edge was an All-Big Eight performer.

 Expectations were high.
 At #4 in the country, Nebraska was favored to win a tough Big Eight and stay in contention for a national title.
-Osborne’s first game was a high-profile road trip to 10th-ranked UCLA.
+Osborne’s first game was a high-profile home game with 10th-ranked UCLA.
 And the coach’s career could not have started much better.

 Even with Humm injured, backup quarterback Steve Runty played well—9/12 for 105 yards.
 An early punt return, 77 yards to the house, by Randy Borg helped spur the Cornhuskers to a 14-0 lead in the first quarter.
 Nebraska led 20-13 at halftime and then broke the game open.
 Davis ripped off a pair of second-half touchdown runs, one from 43 yards out.
 The final score, over a team that would win nine games in 1973, was 40-13.